Awaken (mixtape): Music video

 The official music video was released November 23, 2010.
 It was directed by Gabe Evans and Ryan Parma.
 The video shows the singer hanging out with her friends while Palmer's love interest starts calling and texting her on her phone.
 However, she knows that he just broke up with his girlfriend and now he's going through his phone to see who will pick up.

 Scratch That DJ Contest

 On February 20, 2011 Palmer started a contest called the "Scratch That DJ Contest".
 Palmer started the contest to find a DJ that could travel with her for her upcoming tour.
 To enter the contest the DJ must create a new version of Palmer's single "The One You Call".
-On March 6, 2011 Palmer released an a cappella version of the song on her official YouTube channel.
+On March 6, 2011 Palmer released an acapella version of the song on her official YouTube channel.